France in push to break EU financial transactions tax deadlock

 "If the same share were bought by a French bank or a bank residing outside of the 11 countries (applying the tax), the revenue would go to France," he added.

-Turning to the equally tricky issue of what financial derivatives to cover, Sapin said all credit default swaps that are not handled by clearing houses should be targeted from the get-go.
+Turning to the equally tricky issue of what financial derivatives to cover, Sapin said all credit default swaps that are not handled by clearing houses should be targetted from the get-go.

 In Berlin, a spokesman for German Finance Minister Wolfgang Schaeuble said that the ministries of both countries were working closely together in the matter of shaping the financial transaction tax.